-The closure of Glenwood Avenue between Lyndale Avenue North and 11th Street North began on July 15 and will last approximately two years.
+Glenwood Avenue between Lyndale Avenue North and 11th Street North is closed until mid‑2021.
 Local access to businesses will be maintained.
 Generally, vehicle detours will use Lyndale Avenue, Olson Memorial Highway and 7th/10th Streets.
-The pedestrian detour will utilize Border Avenue, Holden Street and Royalston Avenue sidewalks.
-See detour map here.
-Crews have removed the bridge deck and are beginning the removal of the bridge girders and substructure.
+The pedestrian detour continues to utilize Border Avenue, Holden Street and Royalston Avenue sidewalks.
+Utility work, retaining wall installation and freight track preparation continues.
+See all detour maps here.

 Work on the LRT bridge piers on the east side of Royalston Avenue is gearing up for ongoing winter activity.
 Northbound Royalston Avenue is reduced to one lane and southbound Royalston Avenue is closed between Border Avenue and 5th Avenue.
 See all detour maps here.